import

 Garmin Training Center shows a different distance as TrailRunner does

-Problem: The ForeRunner device displays a distance for a workout.
+Problem: Your ForeRunner device displays a distance for a workout.
 Garmin Training Center displays the same distance but TrailRunner displays a different distance.

-Reason: If you have intelligent recording enabled on your ForeRunner and the GPS signal quality isn't too good, the device will alter the recorded geographical course after it knows better.
+Background: During the workout, your ForeRunner records geographical data points.
+At the same time your ForeRunner internally adds up the distances as a total distance so far.
+If you have intelligent recording enabled on your ForeRunner and the GPS signal quality isn't too good, the device will alter the recorded geographical course -- and therefore the derived distance -- after it knows better.
 Problem is that at the same time the overall distance should also be adjusted, which is not the case.